The Rock-afire Explosion: Concept Unification

-Later years
+Post-Showbiz Pizza

 As troubles began between CEI and Showbiz, the RAE was marketed to other restaurants and amusement parks around the world.
 In the 1990s, an update to the band, known as "The New Rock-afire Explosion", was created, using new, smaller animatronics known as "mijjins", as well as other features such as revolving stages and dance choreography.
 However, relatively few customers purchased the show.

 Odyssey Fun World, an indoor amusement park located in Naperville, Illinois, and Tinley Park, Illinois, operated the New Rock-afire show in its restaurants.

 Fechter terminated all of his employees over several years through 2003.
 In the mid 2000s, spurred by the growing online Rock-afire fan community, Fechter reunited some of the Rock-afire performers and began to program shows set to fan-requested songs.
 Videos of the performances—posted to his YouTube upon completion—are credited with helping to further revive interest in the group and ShowBiz Pizza, and spurred individuals who owned their own Rock-afire bands to begin programming new shows themselves.

 The band and its setting inspired the 2010s video game horror series Five Nights at Freddy's, in which the player is a pizza restaurant security guard monitoring rogue animatronic characters.

+Surviving Shows

 Independent shows in the United States

 Aaron Fechter maintains his own Rock-afire show, which has been used to program new shows and perform for private guests.

 The Volo Museum received a Rock-afire Explosion show slated for installation in 2020, however licensing issues with Aaron Fechter prevented it from operating publicly.
 However, as of 2024, Volo Museum and Fechter came to an agreement and the show is now operational.

 Animatronics Warehouse, run by Jack Turner, is located in St. Joseph, Missouri and features a fully functioning Rock-afire Explosion.
 The show is available for private tours.

 The Rock-afire Explosion show at Billy Bob's Wonderland in Barboursville, West Virginia, remains operational and was restored in 2021 after decades of disrepair.

 Smitty's Super Service Station, a museum, has a fully functional show in Sandy Hook, Mississippi.

 John Zerwas purchased a Rock-afire Explosion from Chimpy's Pizza Safari, a restaurant, in 2005.
 His show is installed in his home in Minnesota.

 David Ferguson of Pendleton, Indiana, has a Rock-afire installed in his barn, dubbed "Goofy Gas Fillin' Station".

+Billy Bob's Bear-A-Dice Tropical Jamboree is a travelling Rock-afire show with four characters.
+It makes occasional appearances at various state and county fairs.

 Independent public shows internationally

 The Dreamfactory & World of Wonders in Degersheim, Switzerland has had a show since 1987, however it only became operational in 2021.
 This show features a turntable that swaps between Rolfe's stage and Uncle Klunk.
 It can be visited during the museum's operating hours.
+As of 2025, the show is in a state of disrepair.